a3-audio/a3-system/README.md

 Parts we used listed here: hardware.md

 ## Blackboard
-We work with a ticketboard integrated in github: https://github.com/orgs/ambisonics-audio-association/projects/1
+We organize our tasks in a github-project: https://github.com/orgs/ambisonics-audio-association/projects/1

+We talk via mattermost, write us to get on board: r.eismann@posteo.de

 ## Code of conduct
 1. Don't panic